The Curricula

 Alpha Alpha Alpha

-Tri-Alpha is the Honor Society dedicated to first-generation college students who excel academically.
-Students are eligible for considering in the honor society after successfully completing at least 30 credits of study toward the Associate degree.
+Tri-Alpha is the prestigious Honor Society dedicated to first-generation college students who excel academically.
+Students are eligible for membership in the honor society after successfully completing at least 30 credits of study toward the Associate degree.
 An overall GPA of at least 3.20 is required for membership.
+Students who apply and are granted membership will receive certificates once spring grades have been recorded, to be followed by a celebratory, university-wide induction ceremony in the fall of their sophomore year.